vahlers/hsh-cubevis-frontend-public/README.md

 To run the application in a stable way, you should **not** use `npm start` as it includes hot module reloading etc. This is more appropiate for developing purposes. *Instead*, you can use one of the two scripts provided under [/scripts](/scripts). `run-container.[sh|bat]` downloads the latest version from the GitHub Package Registry. `build-and-run-local.[sh|bat]` builds the container on your machine and then runs it.
 This will take a lot of time (5-10 min) and memory (2-4 GB).

 **If possible, use `run-container.[sh|bat]`.**
+Hint: You need to sign in into the Docker Registry from GitHub.
+[Click this link for a tutorial.](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages).

 ## Getting Started with Create React App